pzhine/qualendar/README.md

 ```
 yarn install
 ```
-2. Configure the site in `/src/content/config.json` and add a custom favicon in `/src/public`
-3. Add some menu items in `/src/content/menu.json`
-4. Test your setup
+2. Test your setup:
 ```
 yarn test
 ```
-5. Run the development server (http://localhost:3000)
+3. Run the development server (http://localhost:3000)
 ```
 yarn run dev
 ```

-6. Run the Storybook sandbox (http://localhost:6006).
+4. Run the Storybook sandbox (http://localhost:6006).
 Note that the sandbox depends on the dev server for some static assets.
 ```
 yarn run storybook
 ```